-Parents/carers:

-- Notify the school if their child has a medical condition. - Provide the school with sufficient and up-to-date information about their child's medical needs. - Are involved in the development and review of their child's IHC plan. - Carry out any agreed actions contained in the IHC plan. - Ensure that they, or another nominated adult, are contactable at all times.
+- 4.0.
+Parents/carers: - Notify the school if their child has a medical condition. - Provide the school with sufficient and up-to-date information about their child's medical needs. - Are involved in the development and review of their child's IHC plan. - Carry out any agreed actions contained in the IHC plan. - Ensure that they, or another nominated adult, are always contactable.